Hair loss is a common occurrence in both men and women.

 Fortunately, there are things you can do to help.

-Here are some lifestyle factors that hasten hair loss and treatment you’ll also want to make sure you’re doing to help yourself.
+Here are some lifestyle factors that can hasten hair loss and some treatments you’ll also want to make sure you’re doing to help yourself.

 The genes you inherit from your parents can determine the texture, curl, length, and thickness of your hair, as well as how much hair you have.